luxfi/docs/network/docs/tooling/cli-guides/validate-primary-network.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
 description: This page demonstrates how to configure nodes to validate the Lux Primary Network.
-Validation via Lux-CLI is currently only supported on Testnet.
+Validation via Lux CLI is currently only supported on Testnet.
-pagination_label: Configure Nodes to Validate the Primary Network with Lux-CLI
+pagination_label: Configure Nodes to Validate the Primary Network with Lux CLI
 sidebar_label: Validate the Primary Network
 sidebar_position: 4
 ---

-# Configure Nodes to Validate the Primary Network with Lux-CLI
+# Configure Nodes to Validate the Primary Network with Lux CLI

 This page demonstrates how to configure nodes to validate the Primary Network.
-Validation via Lux-CLI is currently only supported on Testnet.
+Validation via Lux CLI is currently only supported on Testnet.

 :::warning